The Neurofascial Transformation Process™

 Where NTP Is Applied

-The Neurofascial Transformation Process underlies all Core Strokes work, including:
+The Neurofascial Transformation Process underlies all Core Strokes work, including individual somatic psychotherapy, breath-oriented developmental work, relational bodymind integration, practitioner training, supervision, and experiential transformation processes.

 In somatic trauma therapy, integration is not achieved by releasing tension alone.
 Sustainable transformation requires updating how the body encodes safety, intensity, and relational contact.